News Update – January 2014

-‘Friends of Sgarabhaigh’ has just been joined by a film Screen Writer / Producer from Florida who is greatly impressed with the project and has bought a package for her husband for their anniversary.
-She has just finished some work for a new series so we wish her all the very best for a successful run and hope her creative talents see a little island in Scotland as another good storyline!
-We welcome her and her family to ‘Friends of Sgarabhaigh’ and hope to meet her in 2015 when she is scheduled to visit the island for the first time.
+‘Friends of Sgarabhaigh’ was joined late last year by a film Screen Writer / Producer from Florida who is greatly impressed with the project and has bought a package for her husband for their wedding anniversary.
+She has subsequently also bought a package for her son so the family is well truly connected to us.
+We have already started to see how Sgarabhaigh can play a special role in her family folklore so watch this space!
+We hope her creative talents see a little island in Scotland as another good storyline and we look forward to welcoming her and her family to the UK in 2015 when she is scheduled to visit Sgarabhaigh for the first time.

 Dave and Jane